mstockwell/Check-VPC-IP-Address-Space/README.md

 `MESSAGE_SUBJECT` (The subject line of the message you wanted displayed (e.g. in email or txt message)

+`RECLAIM_ENIS` (If TRUE, available unattached enis will be reclaimed (deleted) in the subnets identified as runnling low on available IP addresses).
+Default value is FALSE.

 Create an SNS topic and update the TARGET_ARN environment variable with the SNS topic ARN.
 Subscribe to the topic.

 Create a CloudWatch Schedule Event that triggers the Lambda function based on a rate you set, e.g. every 8 hours.